Self-Gravitating Static Non-Critical Black Holes in 4$D$ Einstein-Klein-Gordon System with Nonminimal Derivative Coupling: A Short Review on NMDC Gravitational Theory

 where $r$ is the radial coordinate and $d\Omega^2_k $ describes two dimensional Einstein surfaces with $k = 0, \pm 1$.
-In the cases of $k=-1$, $k=0$, and $k=1$, we have Riemann surfaces, the two-torus, and the two-sphere, respectively.
+For $k=-1$, $k=0$, and $k=1$, we have Riemann surface, the two-torus, and the two-sphere, respectively.
 Note that among the functions $f(r)$, $g(r)$, and $\rho(r) $, only two of them are independent.
 This can be seen by employing a redefinition of the radial coordinate $r$ to absorb one of them.
 It is important to write down the norm of the Riemann tensor related to the metric (\ref{staticmet}), namely

 which will be useful for our analysis in the next section.
-Moreover, throughout this paper we simply assume that the scalar field $\phi$ in (\ref{Einsteineq}) - (\ref{scalareqom}) depends only on $r$, namely $\phi = \phi(r)$.
+Moreover, throughout this paper we simply assume that the scalar field $\phi$ in (\ref{Einsteineq}) - (\ref{scalareqom}) depends only on $r$, i.e. $\phi = \phi(r)$.